|Requirements||Frequently Asked Questions (FAQ)||Request Form|

 What should I do if I want to reactivate my DeBN account?

-You must complete, sign and file an updated DeBN request form, check-marking the section to request reactivation of your account.
+You must complete, sign and file an updated DeBN form, check-marking the section to request reactivation of your account.
 Once the clerk’s office processes your request, you will receive an automated email from the BNC advising you that your DeBN account has been activated.

 Why did I stop receiving my notices via email?